PasiSa/AdvancedNetworking/assignments/task-002/README.md

 ---
-title: "Task 2: TCP server"
 ---

+# Task 2: TCP server

 In this assignment, you will implement a TCP server that gets incoming connection requests and should send a number of bytes as requested by the client.